craigyu/BinanceAssessment/README.md

 ---
 ## Conclusion
 Since this project is fairly straightforward, I did not implement any test due to my limited time.
-I believe by implemnting the backend can better demonstrate my range of skills.
-However, I do believe the importance of having tests.\
+I believe by implemnting the backend, it can better demonstrate my range of skills.
+However, I do believe the importance of having tests!\
-Though I'm more experienced with React as front end and Node as back end, I really enjoyed doing this project and trying out Java + Spring, it was less complicated than I thought.
+Though I'm more experienced with React as front-end and Node as back-end, I really enjoyed doing this project and trying out Java + Spring, it was less complicated than I thought.
 Coming back to Vue after a few years made me appreciate React a little more, it just feels more structured, but I think it's mostly due to my familiarity with React.